 Whether or not your auto insurance company quickly discovers your DUI (if at all) depends on the given state's laws and procedures, not to mention the way your case was handled.
 Roughly 20 percent of convictions for traffic violations (including DUI) don't even make it into motor vehicle records, according to the Insurance Research Council.
 Reasons why the offense may fly under the radar include poor communication between the courts and the DMV, an erased conviction due to defensive driving school, or a reduced charge due to a guilty plea.
 Your conviction may also escape detection by your insurer if you committed the offense in a state that doesn't require an SR-22 form.

 DUI convictions can be expensive enough without adding the cost of higher insurance premiums.
-If you have been arrested or charged with DUI, or if you want to know how a DUI might affect your insurance, you can contact an experienced DUI attorney for a free case evaluation.
+If you've been arrested or charged with DUI, or if you want to know how a DUI might affect your insurance, it may be in your best interests to meet with a local DUI attorney.